 A few of the most common engine problems with the 2002 VW Jetta include the engine light lighting up on the dashboard, engine burning excessive oil, catalytic converter failure, EGR valve burning, engine revving while being in neutral gear, engine stalling, ignition coil failure, engine shaking harshly before stopping, overheating, and damage to the glow plug harness over time.

-Excessive oil consumption issues could be fixed by a pricey repair.
+Excessive oil consumption issues could be fixed with a pricey repair.
 By pricey we mean at least $2,500.
 Worst case scenario: the engine would have to be rebuilt after it got 69,000 miles on the odometer.

 2003 Volkswagen Jetta Problems

 The engine issues persisted with the 2003 VW Jetta.
-Top concerns were based on engine failure which primarily happened due to the failure of the coil packs, oil sludge, car dying when driving, the transmissions mounts and motor braking, failure of oil pump, malfunctioning glow plugs (with some insight into how many spark plugs does a diesel have), and cracking of the oil dipstick tube.
+Top concerns were based on engine failure which primarily happened due to the failure of the coil packs, oil sludge, car dying when driving, the transmissions mounts and motor braking, failure of the oil pump, malfunctioning glow plugs (with some insight into how many spark plugs does a diesel have), and cracking of the oil dipstick tube.

-A Jetta engine that has to be fixed due to sludge is will usually set you back $4,500 on average.
+A Jetta engine that has to be fixed due to sludge will usually set you back $4,500 on average.
 Problems occurred at about 81,000 miles.
 The common solution is to replace the entire engine.

 2006 Volkswagen Jetta Problems

-Problems continued for the fifth generation Jettas as the engine issues were not being solved.
+Problems continued for the fifth-generation Jettas as the engine issues were not being solved.
 Issues included:

 Fixing the check engine light is not the most expensive repair owners did for the infamous model.
 Clocking in at $400 on average, the CEL problems are only a start for this model year.